 “To say that I was merely impressed would be an understatement.
 Never before had I met experts in any field who are as thorough, meticulous, well informed, and most importantly, accessible.”

-Ms. Skillin is requested as a vocational expert by members of the plaintiff and defense bar to conduct vocational assessments and testify before fact finders on matters concerning employability, wage earning capacity, work search diligence, and vocational rehabilitation mitigation in workers compensation, personal injury, employment law, medical malpractice and divorce matters.
+Ms. Skillin is requested as a vocational expert by members of the plaintiff and defense bar to conduct vocational assessments and testify before fact finders on matters concerning employability, wage earning capacity, work search diligence, and vocational rehabilitation mitigation in personal injury, product liability, employment law, medical malpractice, workers compensation and divorce matters.

-Ms. Skillin served as an adjunct faculty member in the Vocational Evaluation concentration within the Rehabilitation Services Department at Springfield College and taught Masters level student’s theory and practical vocational evaluation techniques relative to individuals with disabilities.
+Ms. Skillin was an adjunct faculty member in the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.

 Ms. Skillin graduated from Springfield College with a Masters in Rehabilitation Counseling with a concentration in Vocational Evaluation and Work Adjustment (1997).

 Ms. Skillin is an active member of the International Association of Rehabilitation Professionals and presently serves as President of the New England Chapter.